deargle/deargle.github.io/_security_assignments/lab_security_onion.md

 # Setup

 <div class='alert alert-info'>As usual, I have a ready-to-go VM that I can share with you.
-Or you can follow the instructions below and set up your own.</div>
+Or you can follow the instructions below and set up your own.
+The `username:password` for the image I provide is `securityonion:Password1`.</div>

 Download and install Security Onion following [these instructions](https://github.com/Security-Onion-Solutions/security-onion/wiki/QuickISOImage) and [these instructions](https://askubuntu.com/questions/64915/how-do-i-install-ubuntu-on-a-virtualbox-client-from-an-iso-image).
 [Make note](https://github.com/Security-Onion-Solutions/security-onion/wiki/Hardware):